wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

 Should be used in a `backgroundScript` to know when a custom tab is unloaded.

 :::caution
-As `app.onUnLoaded` is only triggered for tabs (iframes), and this event doesn't allow sophisticated actions (like sending messages to backgroundScript, API calls, ...) we should use `onAppUnLoaded` to perform action when a tab is unloaded.
+As `app.onUnLoaded` is only triggered for tabs (iframes), and this event doesn't allow sophisticated actions (like sending messages to a background script, API calls, ...) we should use `onAppUnLoaded` to perform an action when a tab is unloaded.
 :::

 ```js